 Guided Choice and the Value of Earliest Possible Dispute Resolution

 Many mediators do not utilize pre-negotiation process facilitation.
-Using a mediator familiar with Guided Choice tools gives attorneys an opportunity to deliver value to clients based on getting the case settled as early as possible.
+A Guiding Mediator is a mediator familiar with Guided Choice tools which give attorneys an opportunity to deliver value to clients based on getting the case settled as early as possible.
+This is often called Guided Mediation.
 Even if some discovery is required, the mediator can help the party get the information necessary to settle much more efficiently.
 The discovery information needed for settlement is less and can be obtained more quickly than information needed to prepare for trial or arbitration.

 To accomplish earlier settlements will require attorneys highly skilled in negotiation and advocacy.
 Convincing opponents to negotiate can be more difficult than convincing judges, juries, or arbitrators.